Southern Germany: Geography

 The river Main, flowing westward, through Upper and Lower Franconia and Southern Hesse, through the city of Frankfurt, into the river Rhine at Mainz, is often cited as a natural border between Southern and Middle Germany while the border west of Mainz is, in that respect, less clearly determined.
 The border between the Palatinate and the Rhineland—roughly a line between Bonn and Bingen, in the mountain ranges (Mittelgebirge) of the Westerwald, the Taunus, and the Eifel, along the Rhine and Mosel rivers—is seen as the cultural border between Southern and Western Germany.

 Population

 Two of the most populous states of Germany, Baden-Württemberg and Bavaria, are part of Southern Germany.
 They have a combined population of 23.5 million people.
 In the broader sense (with Rhineland-Palatinate and the Saarland), Southern Germany includes roughly 30 million people.
 Thus, about 40% of the German population and almost 30% of all native speakers of the German language live there.

+In the 17th and 18th centuries, emigrants from Southern Germany, specifically the Palatinate known as the Pennsylvania Dutch, were among the first settlers of the colonial-era Province of Pennsylvania and other influential population centers in present-day United States.

 The region has a Catholic majority, but also a significant Lutheran Protestant population (especially in northern Württemberg and some parts of Baden and Franconia (northern Bavaria)), in contrast to the almost entirely Protestant Northern Germany.
-Due to the immigration of non-Christians, mainly Turks (see Turks in Germany) during the last decades of the twentieth century, there is also a small number (roughly 250,000, i.e. 2-3% of the population) of Muslims.
+Due to the immigration of non-Christians, mainly Turks (see Turks in Germany) during the last decades of the twentieth century, there is also a small number (roughly 250,000, i.e. 2–3% of the population) of Muslims.